 An on-the-job accident can rob your family of its financial stability.
 The lack of money coming into the household makes recovering from or dealing with the injury all the more challenging.

 Rather than watch your family suffer financially, you can take measures now to pursue benefits under Ohio workers’ compensation law.
-You can file your case and go after these funds in earnest by hiring an experienced Ohio workers' compensation attorney from Charles Zamora Law to represent you.
+You can file your case and go after these funds in earnest by hiring an experienced Ohio workers' compensation attorney from Charles Zamora Co., L.P.A. to represent you.

 Our knowledgeable attorneys can identify what benefits you and your family are eligible to receive under Ohio workers’ compensation laws.
 One of the most common awards that we pursue is a lump-sum settlement.

 A lump-sum compensation is awarded after the injured worker, the employer, and the Ohio Bureau of Workers or BWC reach an agreement.
 This agreement allows for a one-time payment of a specific amount of money to the injured worker.
 After this money is dispersed to him or her, the injured employee cannot receive any additional workers’ compensation benefits.

 A lump-sum advancement is similar to a lump-sum settlement.
 However, as its name implies, it is an advance of funds or prepayment of future permanent total disability, scheduled loss, or death benefits.